Stuycs-K/final-project-4-liuj-zhengs/WORKLOG.md

   - Plan is now: Focus on making a code obfuscator, and make a tryhackme room on reverse engineering to demonstrate the use of our product
 - Started work on code_obfuscator.java

+### 5/23/23

+- We are going to work both in python instead of making one in java and one in python.
+- Plan is:
+  - Changed variable names
+  - Strings are encrypted/hidden by changing them to hex (non-human-readable)
+  - Inserting dummy code, statements that go nowhere, stuff that makes the code longer/more confusing but doesn't actually change the functionality

+### 5/25/23

+- Began working on methods to add dummy code and scramble/make messy existing code in obfuscator

 ## GROUP MEMBER 2: Stanley Zheng

 ### 5/17/23